Want the perfect workout program?

 Direct triceps work can be done as little as once per week.
 This is enough to grow a beginner's arms or maintain more advanced trainee’s gains, provided they're doing a fair amount of pressing elsewhere.

-However, to optimize growth, training them twice per week makes sense.
+However, to optimize hypertrophy, training them twice per week makes sense.
 This should facilitate plenty of variation and good quality sets.
 If it's hard to get good triceps sessions in over two days, you can add another.
 Splitting the volume and cutting the length of the sessions down can help maintain high-quality training and minimize junk volume.

 Here are some common questions clients ask me about free weight tricep workouts.